ono-midori/ono-midori.github.io/techs/zguide.md

 And when we receive a message, we:

-- Receive the first frame and if it’s not empty, discard the whole message;
+- Receive the first frame and if it's not empty, discard the whole message;
 - Receive the next frame and pass that to the application.

 #### The REQ to ROUTER Combination

 In the same way that we can replace REQ with DEALER, we can replace REP with ROUTER.
 This gives us an asynchronous server that can talk to multiple REQ clients at the same time.
-If we rewrote the “Hello World” server using ROUTER, we’d be able to process any number of “Hello” requests in parallel.
+If we rewrote the “Hello World” server using ROUTER, we'd be able to process any number of “Hello” requests in parallel.
 We saw this in the Chapter 2 - Sockets and Patterns mtserver example.

 We can use ROUTER in two distinct ways:

 - As a proxy that switches messages between frontend and backend sockets.
 - As an application that reads the message and acts on it.

 In the first case, the ROUTER simply reads all frames, including the artificial identity frame, and passes them on blindly.
-In the second case the ROUTER must know the format of the reply envelope it’s being sent.
+In the second case the ROUTER must know the format of the reply envelope it's being sent.
 As the other peer is a REQ socket, the ROUTER gets the identity frame, an empty frame, and then the data frame.

 #### The DEALER to ROUTER Combination